 Never mind.

-I see Hunts.
+I see Huntsman.

-Yes, I see Huntsman's running third in some polls, which has got him worried because that's not he doesn't he doesn't want to win this.
+Yes, I see Huntsman's running third in some polls, which has got him worried because that's not, he doesn't, he doesn't want to win this.

 Doesn't want to win this.